Lydian language: Text corpus and decipherment

-Map showing locations where inscriptions in the Lydian language have been found.

 In 1916 the Sardis bilingual inscription, a bilingual inscription in Aramaic and Lydian allowed Enno Littmann to decipher the Lydian language.
 From an analysis of the two parallel texts, he identified the alphabetic signs, most of them correctly, established a basic vocabulary, attempted translation of a dozen unilingual texts, gave an outline of Lydian grammar, and even recognized peculiar poetical characteristics in several texts.
 Eight years later William Hepburn Buckler presented a collection of 51 inscriptions then known.
-The 109 inscriptions known by 1986 have been treated comprehensively by Roberto Gusmani; new texts keep being found from time to time.
+The 109 inscriptions known by 1986 have been treated comprehensively by Roberto Gusmani; new texts are found from time to time.

 All but a few of the extant Lydian texts have been found in or near Sardis, the Lydian capital, but fewer than 30 of the inscriptions consist of more than a few words or are reasonably complete.
 Most of the inscriptions are on marble or stone and are sepulchral in content, but several are decrees of one sort or another, and some half-dozen texts seem to be in verse, with a stress-based meter and vowel assonance at the end of the line.
 Tomb inscriptions include many epitaphs, which typically begin with the words 𐤤𐤮 𐤥𐤵𐤫𐤠𐤮 es wãnas ("this grave").
 The short texts are mostly graffiti, coin legends, seals, potter's marks, and the like.
 The language of the Ionian Greek poet Hipponax (sixth century BCE, born at Ephesus) is interspersed with Lydian words, many of them from popular slang.

 Lydian can be officially studied at Marburg University, Germany, within the Hittitology minor program.